-TABLE II QUANTITATIVE EVALUATION OF THE SURFACE RECONSTRUCTION THROUGH MRA WITH BIORTHOGONAL BASES 3.3 quality of the network output increases with the number of layers, adding details mainly in the most difficult regions like the nose, the eyes, and the lips (cf. Fig. 3).
+The face obtained through a HRBF network is shown in Fig. 3.
+Four layers have been used, featuring scales ranging from 16 to 2 mm.
+As it can be appreciated, HRBF is able to give an effective progressive multiscale reconstruction.
+The quality of the network output increases with the number of layers, adding details mainly in the most difficult regions like the nose, the eyes, and the lips (cf. Fig. 3).
 These details are obtained by means of Gaussian clusters at smaller scales in the higher layers.
 These clusters are created by the network itself at configuration time by inserting a Gaussian only where the local reconstruction error (10) is larger than measurement error.
-The final reconstruction is obtained using only 5570 units distributed over the four layers, while a RBF network with a single grid, would have required 14 933 units ( $109 \times 137$ ) (cf. Table I).
+The final reconstruction is obtained using only 5570 units distributed over the four layers, while a RBF network with a single grid, would have required 14 933 units (109×137) (cf. Table I).
 If an additional layer is introduced (fifth layer with $\sigma_5 = 1$ mm), the quality of the reconstruction is degraded.
 Error falls to 0.68 mm, well below the measurement error, clearly indicating overfitting.